npmaharaj1/networking-sm3ai3/README.md

 This network is an example of horizontal scaling where the only way to effectively balance requests, is to add more machines.
-In the making of this container, I
+In the making of this container, I opted to modify most of the given files such as the file layout to use the shell arguments as said before.
+I also used my own networking init scripts to change the primary network to frrouting as opposed to its own docker network counterpart